lciesielski/REST-API-Framework/README.md

 ## Information About Implementation

+The solution provides a sample base to work with and extend upon.
+It will recognize integration based on `context` parameter and run specified integration logic.
+This guarantees separation of logic, e.g. between integration that will expose PII data and integration that will expose only employee information.
+This can be even further "locked up" by checking for specific integration user and\or sending secret key.

+Depending on integration count switch statement can be replaced with something more dynamic.
+For example, you  could create an Integration Executor class that implements an interface with a common method that will be dynamically initialized and run based on integration enum.
+For similar dynamic solution, you can check [Dynamic Campaign Membership Resolver](https://github.com/lciesielski/DynamicCampaignMembershipResolver) (especially `CampaignMembershipUtils` class).

-This was built and is validated using standard Salesforce Developer Org
+This was built and is validated using standard Salesforce Developer Org.

 ### Prerequisites

-Salesforce developer sandbox or production
+* Salesforce developer sandbox or production
-Tool for deployment (_ant_ or _sfdx_)
+* Tool for deployment (_ant_ or _sfdx_)

 ### Installation